 Credit repair companies are barred from making or using any untrue or deceptive claims about their services.
 Transparency is a legal requirement in the credit repair industry, and any attempt to mislead consumers is strictly forbidden.

-Credit repair companies are not allowed to charge or accept payment for services before they have been delivered.
+Credit repair companies are not allowed to charge or accept payment for credit report repair services before they have been delivered.
 Consumers should only be charged after services are completed.

-It is illegal for credit repair companies to require their customers to waive any of their rights under CROA.
+It is illegal for credit fixing companies to require their customers to waive any of their rights under CROA.
 Any such waiver is considered void and cannot be enforced.

 The ability to obtain their own credit reports.